You have a problem if your dog is continuously clawing and biting himself.

 Reason 2: Allergies

-Your dog’s skin may become itchy and flaky as a result of allergies in the surroundings.
-A typical reason for excessive scratching and biting at the skin is allergies, which normally begin in your dog’s early years.
+Your dog’s skin may become itchy and flaky due to allergies in the surroundings.
+A typical reason for excessive scratching and biting at the skin is allergies, which generally begin in your dog’s early years.

-Certain breeds, like Terriers, Beagles, Setters, and Retrievers, are also known to be particularly sensitive to allergies.
+Certain breeds, like Terriers, Beagles, Setters, and Retrievers, are also susceptible to allergies.
 Pollen, dirt, dust mites, trees, and certain foods are just a few of the things that might cause an allergic reaction in dogs.